What is Drizalma Sprinkle?

 if you drink large amounts of alcohol.

-Tell your doctor right away if you become pregnant while taking Drizalma Sprinkle.
-Do not start or stop taking this medicine without your doctor's advice.
-Your name may be listed on a pregnancy registry to track the effects of duloxetine on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of duloxetine on the baby.

 If you are breastfeeding, tell your doctor if you notice drowsiness, feeding problems, and slow weight gain in the nursing baby.